bhumesh1505/Customer-Review/README.md

 2. After the user clicks submit button, the data in the form should be stored in a database.
 3. You can build your API using SpringBoot, Java, Node, Express or anything.
 (Better If Ratings are marked in Star Format, Instead of typing the Ratings)

+Steps to run the code :

+1. Make sure "node" and "npm" is installed.

+2. Install all require node modules using command npm install

+3. Connection to mongodb
+	inside index.js file change uri to -

+	To connect mongodb cloud
+	const uri = "mongodb+srv://<username>:<password>@<your-cluster-url>/test?retryWrites=true&w=majority";
+	or
+	To connect mongodb locally
+	const uri = "mongodb://localhost:27017/myapp";

+4. Command to start the application npm start or node index.js